Legio IV Macedonica Roman Vexillum

 Couldn't load pickup availability

-Legio IV Macedonica was created by Gaius Julius Caesar in 48 BC, recruiting Italic legionaries for the civil war against Gnaeus Pompeius Magnus.
-It immediately fought at Dyrrhachium and especially at Pharsalus, where Caesar defeated Pompey, and from then on, it was associated with his name.
-Once the conflict ended, the legion was stationed in Macedonia, from which it derived the cognomen Macedonica.
+Legio IV Macedonica was created by Gaius Julius Caesar in 48 BC, enrolling Italian legionaries for the civil war against Gnaeus Pompeius Magnus.
+It immediately fought at Dyrrhachium and especially at Pharsalus, where Caesar defeated Pompey, and from then on it was associated with his name.
+After the conflict ended, the legion was stationed in Macedonia, from which it derived its cognomen Macedonica.

-Octavian, the future Augustus, used the legion first against the assassins of Caesar at Philippi (42 BC), then against Mark Antony at Actium (31 BC), making it one of his most trusted units.
+Octavian, the future Augustus, used the legion first against Caesar's assassins at Philippi (42 BC), then against Mark Antony at Actium (31 BC), making it one of his most trusted units.
 He later transferred it to Hispania Tarraconensis for the Cantabrian Wars, to garrison the new Roman dominion in the West.
-In the early imperial age, the IV Macedonica was then deployed on the Rhine, in the Germanic area, participating in the defense of the limes and intervening in the disturbances of the 1st century AD.
+In the early imperial age, the IV Macedonica was then deployed on the Rhine, in the Germanic area, participating in the defense of the Limes and intervening in the disturbances of the 1st century AD.

 -